 Volunteer with Pride

 St Pete Pride is made possible by dedicated volunteers.
-Volunteering looks different in 2021 but we still could use your help.
+Volunteering looks different in 2021, and we could really use your help!

 Q. Who makes Pride happen?

 Q: How many volunteers does it take to put on Pride?

 A: It takes approximately 200 volunteers to build, run and clean up the Pride festival and promenade, with approximately 12 volunteers who work year-round to organize and develop the events.

 Q: What can I do to help make Pride happen?